mgunyho/vastamyrkky/README.md

 ## Packaging

-To package the extension for releasing for Firefox, run `make firefox` in the root directory,
+To package the extension for release for Firefox, run `make firefox` in the root directory.